 Sentinel Event (SE) Review/Root Cause Analysis (RCA) - All unusual occurrences which meet Level I and Level II criteria are addressed.
 This process includes in-depth investigation of the incident, a determination of whether standards of care were met and, when appropriate, a SE Level I Review and Root Cause Analysis.
 The significant event reviews are designed to identify opportunities to improve processes, staff performance and the quality of patient care outcomes.
-These reviews are conducted with the oversight of the SFGH Risk Management Committee.
+These reviews are conducted with the oversight of the SFGHZSFG Risk Management Committee.

 - 2. Drug Usage Evaluations Standards relating to the ongoing evaluation of drug usage are applied using specific criteria to measure appropriateness and effectiveness of medications used in the Department of Psychiatry.
 Criteria based studies are conducted that focus on frequently prescribed medications [high volume], medication that carries with it a significant degree of risk for the patient [high risk and/or drugs that are used for a specific diagnosis or condition.
 Results of Drug Usage Evaluations include the mechanisms for improvement in the use of the medication and are disseminated to the Medical Staff, Executive Committee and PIPS Committees. - 3.
 Patient Complaint/Grievance- The department is committed to providing quality care and service in accordance with our patients needs and desires.
 When a patient or a patient's significant other(s) is dissatisfied with any aspect of care provided within the psychiatry department, Quality Improvement will be notified and an investigation will be conducted.
-The Quality Improvement Coordinator and/or the Community Advisory Board Liaison-will collaboratively work with the patients and the treatment team to resolve all patient complaints.
-All complaints received will be tracked and reported biannually to the Community Advisory Board, and the Patient Concern Subcommittee of the SFGH Performance Improvement and Patient Safety Committee (PIPS) [See Department of Psychiatry Patient Complaint Policy #8.2]
+The Quality Improvement Coordinator will collaboratively work with the patients and the treatment team to resolve all patient complaints.
+All complaints received will be tracked and reported annually to the Patient Concern Subcommittee of the SPGHZSFG Performance Improvement and Patient Safety Committee (PIPS) [See Department of Psychiatry Patient Complaint Policy #8.2]